apache/arrow/docs/source/format/DissociatedIPC.rst

 * Constructing the IPC record batch message requires allocating a contiguous chunk of bytes and copying all of the data buffers into it, packed together back-to-back.
-It's exceedingly difficult to zero-copy **create** IPC messages.
+This pessimizes the common case of wrapping existing, directly consumable data into an IPC message.
 * If the Arrow data is located in a shared memory location, there is no standard way to share the handle to the shared-memory across processes or transports that allow for remote memory accessing, such as UCX.